 What not to do

-I’ve taken on a few I probably shouldn’t have in the beginning years.
+I took on a few I probably shouldn’t have in the beginning years.
 It’s important to know your limitations!
 Bringing home an intact, mishandled Jack and an easily spooked large jennet was not the best thing to do as a beginner.
 In fact, it was pretty dangerous and I’m lucky I didn’t get hurt.

-I survived and learned from it but I sure don’t recommend anyone that’s new to donkeys try it.
+I survived and learned from it, but I sure don’t recommend anyone that’s new to donkeys try it.

-Once you’ve had a well-trained donkey.
-It’s a pain to have one that is not trained.
+Once you’ve had a well-trained donkey, it’s a pain to have one that is not trained.
 They need to be basic trained for their sake and yours.

 This is one of the things about owning donkeys people usually don’t consider.
 Yes, they are low maintenance for feed and many other things.
 The standard and mini donkeys often don’t need fancy grains, alfalfa hay and they don’t need rich pasture.